-

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

-In its updated NDC (2021), the country announced its aim of not exceeding 349 MtCO2 of net GHG emissions by 2030.
-It is equivalent to a total decrease in emissions of around 21% compared to the historical peak reached in 2007.
-In November 2022, the country submitted its Long-Term Strategy (LTS), confirming its 2050 net zero target.
+In its updated NDC (2021), the country announced its aim of not exceeding 349 MtCO2eq of net GHG emissions by 2030, which is equivalent to a 21% decrease in emissions compared to the historical peak reached in 2008.
+The Long-Term Strategy (LTS, 2022) and the National Energy Transition Plan to 2030 (2023) confirmed the 2050 net zero target.